 Each of these elements presents an opportunity to boost your CTR, so let’s take a closer look at each one.

 The Title Tag

-The title tag gives the viewer the title of a web page.
-They are displayed in search results as clickable links.
+The title tag gives the viewer the title of a web page, displayed in search results as clickable links.
 Titles have a maximum size of 600 pixels.
-Anything larger than that will be cut off by Google and be unviewable to a potential user.
+Anything larger than that will be cut off by Google and be unviewable by a potential user.

 As such, every title tag should describe a page’s content as precisely and concisely as possible.
 In general, titles of 60 characters or less will generally be fully viewable in the results.
 Title tags are not only used in search results, they also are displayed in web browsers at the top of tabs, as well as in shared posts in social media.

 Therefore, it’s important that every title tag you use is as compelling as possible.
 A good title consists of a number of different factors:

 - Always be aware of character length.
 When composing a title, less is more.
 Aim for brevity.
 Remember that capital letters will take up more space than lowercase letters.
 The last thing that you want to do is exceed the 600-pixel limit and have your carefully crafted title tag become useless because it’s been cut off.
 Moz offers a neat Title Tag Preview Tool that can tell you if you’re in the ballpark.

 - Lead with a title that attracts viewers.
 For example, people love numbers in titles.
 Studies have shown that titles with numbers are 36% more likely to result in a click.
 But, not all numbers are created equal.
 As the graph below shows, it turns out that people prefer round numbers, ending in zero, in titles far more than any other.